pr0sp3ro/xyzhotel/README.md

 <screenshot>

-AK-Hotel is a portfolio hotel management project developed in Laravel framework, showcasing a hotel website.
-It utilizes Bootstrap 5, DataTables, and Laravel Gates to provide an interactive and user-friendly experience.
+AK-Hotel is a portfolio hotel management project developed in the Laravel framework.
+It serves as a showcase website for a hotel, providing various features and functionalities.
+This README aims to provide an extensive guide on the project, including its architecture, installation, and usage.

+## Features:

+API: The AK-Hotel project offers a comprehensive API that allows developers to interact with various aspects of the hotel management system.
+The API provides endpoints for managing bookings, rooms, guests, and other essential hotel operations.
+Developers can integrate this API into their own applications or extend its functionality to suit their specific needs.

+Bootstrap 5: The project utilizes Bootstrap 5, a popular CSS framework, to ensure a responsive and visually appealing design across different devices and screen sizes.
+This enables the website to provide an optimal user experience on desktops, tablets, and mobile devices.

+DataTables: AK-Hotel integrates DataTables, a powerful JavaScript library, to enhance the data presentation and manipulation capabilities of tables in the project.
+DataTables provides features such as pagination, sorting, filtering, and searching, making it easier for users to navigate and interact with hotel-related data.

+Laravel Gates: The project leverages Laravel Gates, a built-in authorization system, to manage user permissions and access control.
+With Laravel Gates, you can define and enforce access policies based on user roles and permissions, ensuring that only authorized users can perform specific actions within the system.

 ## Screenshots